 - Orthodontic techniques

 - Management of craniofacial anomalies

 - Oral histology and pathology

 - Research methods

-According to the U.S. Bureau of Labor Statistics (BLS), employment growth for those in the orthodontics profession was expected to grow at a rate of 21% during the 2010-2020 decade.
-This rate was faster than the average for all occupations and equal to those practicing general dentistry.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for those in the orthodontics profession was expected to grow by 7% during the 2018-2028 decade.
+This rate is faster than the average for all occupations and equal to those practicing general dentistry.
 The increase was expected due to demand for dental work and increased availability of dental insurance.

 Orthodontist salaries, while generally high, vary by location of practice.
-For example, the BLS reported that as of May 2012, orthodontists in Illinois made an average salary of $106,150.
-The national mean wage for orthodontists in 2012 was $186,320.
+For example, the BLS reported that as of May 2018, orthodontists in Massachusetts made a mean salary of $282,740.
+The national mean salary for orthodontists per year in 2018 was more than $208,000.

 Each state maintains its own licensing requirements for orthodontic professionals, but most require completion of 1-3 years of residency training to meet eligibility requirements for licensure.
 State licensure is separate from board certification processes, which are specialty specific.
 Board certification for orthodontists is administered by the American Board of Orthodontics.